 While I believe many progressives genuinely love Jesus, I sincerely think they are confused about the nature of the gospel.
 In their attempt to be graceful, they are actually condemning people by adjusting scripture to align with behavior that God condemns.

-Ignoring the Bible.
+Ignoring the Bible

-Progressives like to consider themselves orthodox, but realistically they’re treading on thin ice.
+Progressives like to call themselves orthodox, but realistically they’re treading on thin ice.
 They have to reinterpret various passages of scripture to arrive at their conclusions regarding sexuality.
 As Renfroe points out in his article, their arguments for changing the church’s position on sexuality and marriage are out of harmony with everything we use to measure truth—the Bible, theology, and science.
 Progressive arguments for same-sex monogamous relationships simply don’t work without ignoring the Bible (Renfroe, paragraph 2).

 Theologically, when we arrive at a place where we feel certain portions of scripture could be blotted out altogether, that’s more than a difference of interpretation.
 That is a difference in how we view biblical authority and inspiration.
 It’s hard to imagine the dissension the UMC is enduring because of the many pastors and leaders that are outright ignoring their covenants of ordination and rebelling against the authority structure of the church.